How to send a letter to Santa in Germany

 We’ve got Martin Luther and the Protestant Reformation to thank for the Christkind.
 Uncomfortable with the tradition of Nikolaus, since the idolisation of saints was a Catholic custom, Luther decided to introduce a new figure to re-centre the German Christmas tradition on the child whose birth it celebrated.

-The angelic Christkind hides away from children, making her ever more elusive and appealing to get in contact with.
+The angelic Christkind hides away from children, making her ever more elusive and appealing to contact.
 Free from the shackles of fame thanks to her partially hidden identity, the Christkind has a play-hard, work-hard mentality, so she can also be contacted at one of her two homes until later in December than the Weihnachtsmann.

 An das Christkind | An das Christkind |